araobp/onos-app/README.md

 - ECMAP (Eventually Consistent KVS supporting Java's Map interface)
 - RAFT/copycat (Stronglly Consistent KVS supporting Java's Map interface)

+These datastores are embedded in ONOS, so no sockets(UNIX/INET) are required to get acccess to them from an application.

 ONOS is good for networking services requiring BASE for high performance and linear scalability.